placeholder

 • Reserve Your Room Expand dropdown

 The Group Leader is responsible for assigning themselves and the other member of their group.
-We highly recommend that students talk with their group member about where they want to live well in advance and have backup options in case those areas are sold out.
+We highly recommend that students talk with their group member about where they want to live well in advance, and have back-up options in case those areas are sold out.

-• Pick Your Meal Plan Expand dropdown
+• Pick Your Swipe Meal Plan Expand dropdown

 First-year residents pick from the following meal plan options: